GoogleCloudPlatform/community/tutorials/automated-publishing-container-builder/index.md

 accelerates upload by processing multiple files in parallel and the `-c` flag avoids re-uploading unchanged files.

-If you are using the sample repository, you should upload the directory `vision/explore-api/` directory.
+If you are using the sample repository, you should upload the `./vision/explore-api/` directory.
 If you would like to upload your entire repository to the storage bucket, make sure to change this value to `.` in the YAML file.